magda-io/magda-auth-okta/README.md

     baseUrl: http://magda-auth-okta
 ```

-4. Make `oauth-secrets` secret has the correct value for `okta-client-secret` key
+4. Make sure `oauth-secrets` secret has the correct value for `okta-client-secret` key

 ## Requirements